cosmos/ibc-go/docs/apps/interchain-accounts/overview.md

 `Interchain Account`: An account on a host chain created using the ICS-27 protocol.
 An interchain account has all the capabilities of a normal account.
 However, rather than signing transactions with a private key, a controller chain will send IBC packets to the host chain which signals what transactions the interchain account should execute.

-#### Deprecated

-`Authentication Module`: A custom IBC application module on the controller chain that uses the Interchain Accounts module API to build custom logic for the creation & management of interchain accounts.
-For a controller chain to utilize the interchain accounts module functionality, an authentication module is required.
+`Authentication Module`: A custom application module on the controller chain that uses the Interchain Accounts module to build custom logic for the creation & management of interchain accounts.
+It can be either an IBC application module using the [legacy API](./legacy/keeper-api.md), or a regular Cosmos SDK application module sending messages to the controller submodule's `MsgServer` (this is the recommended approach from ibc-go v6 if access to packet callbacks is not needed).
+Please note that the legacy API will eventually be removed and IBC applications will not be able to use them in later releases.

-## SDK Security Model
+## SDK security model

 SDK modules on a chain are assumed to be trustworthy.
 For example, there are no checks to prevent an untrustworthy module from accessing the bank keeper.

 The implementation of ICS-27 in ibc-go uses this assumption in its security considerations.